-2BBUILDING FORM AND CHARACTER
+2B BUILDING FORM AND CHARACTER

 Building form is driven by many factors, including use and location.
 The Annandale CRD is generally recommended to transition from suburban-style development to a more urban form to support a more walkable, mixed-used activity center.
+The District Guidelines should also acknowledge that places develop over time and that older structures may help contribute to a sense of character.
+For instance, the presence of potential heritage resources associated with Annandale's 20th century residential and commercial history in the CRD may be seen as an important component of area identity and integrated into the larger built environment and community fabric as appropriate.

-The Comprehensive Plan recommends different building forms in a Building Types chart (Figure 10 in the Comprehensive Plan).
+As Annandale redevelops, the Comprehensive Plan recommends different building forms in a Building Types chart (Figure 10 in the Comprehensive Plan).
 This table provides guidance regarding the use, form, and general characteristics of proposed development.
 Typical commercial uses include retail, office, services, and similar uses.
 Residential uses include townhouses, multifamily, apartments, and similar uses.
 Civic uses include schools, parks, places of worship, fire stations and similar uses.

 Building height is an important element of building form.
 Building heights are recommended to be highest in the center of the Annandale CRD, and generally taper down to the adjacent residential communities, thereby providing an appropriate transition from the more intense development.
 The tallest buildings are recommended to be located along or near Little River Turnpike, as the larger right-of-way width can best accommodate the increased height, without creating shadows or a tunnel effect.
 The additional height will help to create a focal point that emphasizes the center of Annandale, oriented around the Tollhouse Park.
-Also, the tallest buildings and most intense development are proposed to be located closest to transit opportunities.
-By contrast, portions of the CRD that are located along the perimeter are recommended to be lower in height to address impacts of scale on adjacent residential areas.
-Figures 12 and 13, Building Heights Maps, in the Comprehensive Plan should be consulted for building height guidance.
+Also, the tallest buildings and most intense development are proposed to be located closest to transit